Petrochemical facility in the chemical industry, landscape format.

 • Hazardous substance labels contain information on toxic and harmful substances, and the EU Hazardous Substances Ordinance (GefStoffV), the GHS and CLP regulations must be observed.
 Find out more about hazardous substance labels

-• Hazardous goods labels must be used if a product poses a further hazard during transport, e.g. environmental hazard in water (fish mortality).
-There are prescribed layouts for this according to ADR, RID, IATA and IMDG.
-Discover the online range of ready-to-use placards and hazard labels
+• Hazardous goods labels must be used if a product poses a further hazard during transport, e.g. environmental hazard in water bodies (fish mortality).
+Prescribed layouts exist for this purpose in accordance with ADR, RID, IATA and IMDG.
+Discover our online range of ready-to-use placards and hazard labels

 • Why are chemical labels important?